Questions about registering and paying for race entries.

 There are public restrooms in Cook Park that can be used to change clothing.
 There are no shower facilities available for the event.

 Yes there will be aid stations with water and other refreshments at various locations on the course.
-See the course map available on our website.
+If it is a warm day or you require more than 1 aid station for a 5k or 2 for a 10k, please make sure to carry your own hydration device.
+See the course map available on our website for aid station locations.

 Questions about Ladybug CDH Foundation, the charity that benefits from the race.